About Rails on Wheels

 where 135 attendees participated in operating sessions.
 Our success

-in Toronto was repeated at the 2005 Cincinnati Limited and the 2009
+in Toronto was repeated at the 2005 (Cincinnati), 2007 (Detroit), 2009

 layout out for public operations demonstrations far less frequently

-two or three years, as the design of this layout does not lend itself
+than we showed the display layout, as the design of this layout does not lend itself

 Rails on Wheels provides a forum through which members can learn techniques